LiquidityGate/lqg-ai/documents/snapshots/mip15.md

 rETH Oracle: 536218f9E9Eb48863970252233c8F271f554C2d0

 Risk Parameter Configuration
-Morpho can uniquely suggest parameters and these should only be seen as a starting point.
+LQG can uniquely suggest parameters and these should only be seen as a starting point.
 We believe that the rETH market presents a similar quality to the stETH market and similar parameters are worthwhile.

 Go To Market
 As a plan to boost attraction to the protocol, Rocket Pool is proposing a two-fold approach.
-First, relevant Rocket Pool community members will educate the more DeFi savy side of the community on the opportunities provided by Morpho.
+First, relevant Rocket Pool community members will educate the more DeFi savy side of the community on the opportunities provided by LQG.
 This may include Twitter Spaces and other media coverage.
 Further, we will pursue simplified frontends for collaboration such as Instadapp.
 In addition to the social awareness front, we propose bootstrapping a liquidity pool between rETH/maETH on Balancer.
-This pool will drive utility towards both rETH and the Morpho ecosystem enabling bilateral growth.
+This pool will drive utility towards both rETH and the LQG ecosystem enabling bilateral growth.

 Next Steps
 - refine MIP for snapshot vote